beglaryanzhan/LibraryManagement/README.md

 #About the project

 Library Management system provides the ability to add books to the library it uses fundamental concepts of OOP such as encapsulation, polymorphism, and inheritance.
-It also provides GUI using Java SWING and elements such as tables, prompts, file menu, and etc. Moreover, it is also implemented File I/O by which you can export or import your personal library using csv format.
+It also provides GUI using Java SWING and elements such as tables, prompts, file menu, and etc. Moreover, it is also implemented EndlessArray, File I/O by which you can export or import your personal library using csv format.

 #TO DO
 Implement db such as mongodb to preserve the state of library.